Compressing Over-the-Counter Markets: The model

-We now elaborate on the concept of excess and the condition for markets to exhibit positive levels.
+Figure \ref{fig-bowtie-illustration} shows the network of obligations of an actual OTC market for CDS contracts.
+Customers buying the CDS contract are on the left hand-side (green), customers selling the CDS contract are on the right hand-side and dealers are in the middle (blue and purple where purple nodes are the G-16 dealers).
+While buyers and sellers have a combined gross share of less than 5\%, their net position is equal to their gross position.
+In contrast, the set of dealers covers more than 95\% of gross market share while, on average, only one fifth is covered by net positions.
+As a result, 76\% of the notional held by dealers is the result of offsetting positions.
+Offsetting positions will constitute the netting set of interest for portfolio compression.

-Let us start by introducing a post-trade mathematical operator that acts upon an extant market in order to modify the set of outstanding liabilities.
-Such operation can be subject to different types of constraints.
-Here we focus on the concept of \textit{net-equivalence}.
-In our framework, an operation on a networked market is net-equivalent if, despite exhibiting a different set of edges, the resulting market keeps the net position of each institution equal to its original value (i.e., before the operation).
-Formally, we have:
+We now formalize the illustrated intuition to identify netting opportunities at the market level.
+Consider a post-trade operator $\Omega()$ that acts upon a market $G = (N,E)$ in order to modify the set of outstanding obligations: $G'=\Omega(G):(N,E)\rightarrow(N,E')$.
+Such operation is subject to different constraints.
+Here, we focus on the following \textit{net-equivalence} constraint which maintains the net position of each institution before and after the operation: $v^{net}_i = v^{\prime, net}_i,\forall i\in N$.